 When it comes to gas prices, there are a few factors that determine how much you’re going to pay at the pump.
 While taxes, distribution, and refining costs make up roughly 45 percent, the cost of the crude oil itself commands the lion's share of gas prices.

 When the price of crude oil fluctuates—as it often does due to the law of supply and demand, global crises, and political factors—we see prices at the pump rise and fall.
 Since the beginning of this century, the price of gas in the U.S. has experienced significant fluctuations.
-According to research by the U.S. Energy Department, the retail price for a gallon (3.78 liters) of transportation fuels (petrol, diesel, propane, ethanol, etc.) is highly volatile and differed by $2.90 over the period between 2000 and 2016 from a low of $1.46 per gasoline gallon equivalent (GGE) to a high of $4.36 per GGE.
+According to research by the U.S. Energy Department, the retail price for a gallon (3.78 liters) of transportation fuels (petrol, diesel, propane, ethanol, etc.) is highly volatile and increased from a low of $1.46 to a high of differed by $2.90 over the period between 2000 and 2016 from a low of $1.46 per gasoline gallon equivalent (GGE) to a high of $4.36 per GGE.

 As a result, the price of oil in each country fluctuates, but you can check the average price in your country here.
-However, most of the EU and the UK sit between $1 and $2 per liter, and the U.S. hovers just below $1 per liter.
-On the other end of the spectrum, the Netherlands and Hong Kong have the highest gasoline prices on the planet, going above $2 per liter.
+However, most of the EU and the UK sit between $1.5 and $2.5 per liter, and the U.S. hovers just below $1.5 per liter.
+On the other end of the spectrum, Norway and Hong Kong have the highest gasoline prices on the planet, nearly $3 per liter.

 Type of engine